AxonIQ/reference-guide/axon-framework/events/event-processors.md

 Axon provides a number of common policies you can use:

 * The `FullConcurrencyPolicy` will tell Axon that this event handler may handle all events concurrently.
   This means that there is no relationship between the events that require them to be processed in a particular order.

 * The `SequentialPolicy` tells Axon that all events must be processed sequentially.
   Handling of an event will start when the handling of a previous event has finished.

+* The default policy is the `SequentialPerAggregatePolicy`.
-* `SequentialPerAggregatePolicy` will force domain events that were raised from the same aggregate to be handled sequentially.
+  It will force domain events that were raised from the same aggregate to be handled sequentially.
   However, events from different aggregates may be handled concurrently.
   This is typically a suitable policy to use for event listeners that update details from aggregates in database tables.

 Besides these provided policies, you can define your own.
 All policies must implement the `SequencingPolicy` interface.
 This interface defines a single method, `getSequenceIdentifierFor`, that returns the sequence identifier for a given event.
 Events for which an equal sequence identifier is returned must be processed sequentially.
 Events that produce a different sequence identifier may be processed concurrently.
 Policy implementations may return `null` if the event may be processed in parallel to any other event.